Chymyst/chymyst-core/docs/other_work.md

 ([Talk slides are available](https://github.com/winitzki/talks/tree/master/join_calculus)).
 That presentation covered an early version of `Chymyst`.

-There are a few academic papers on Join Calculus and a few expository descriptions, such as the Wikipedia article or the JoCaml documentation.
+There are a few academic papers on Join Calculus and a few expository descriptions, such as the [Wikipedia page on Join Calculus](https://en.wikipedia.org/wiki/Join-calculus) or the JoCaml documentation.
 Unfortunately, I cannot recommend reading these sources: they are unsuitable for learning about the chemical machine / Join Calculus paradigm.

 I first found out about the “Reflexive Chemical Abstract Machine” from the introduction in one of the [early papers on Join Calculus](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.32.3078&rep=rep1&type=pdf).